 After three hot summers, made even hotter by the gravel, I am in the throes of serious gravel regret – especially as weeds love it!
+It does not even remotely stop them – they just happily germinate in the gravel.
 Never again.
-I have decided to pull up all the weed-mat underneath (it does not even remotely stop weeds – they just happily germinate in the gravel), allow the gravel to sink into the ground over time, and plant some groundcovers like Dichondra along the pathways.
+I have decided to pull up all the weed-mat underneath, allow the gravel to sink into the ground over time, and plant some groundcovers like Dichondra along the pathways.

-Whilst shovelling barrows full of gravel and transporting the buckets, I thought many times of the ‘minimum inputs’ philosophy of permaculture and cursed my capacity to somehow always make more work for myself.
-Being a person who tries to recycle, re-use and not waste anything, I often find myself trying to transport heavy or awkward things.
-But the whole gravel experience has taught me something very valuable, which is that if it seems too much like hard work then it probably is, and I should think of another way.
+But while shovelling barrowloads of gravel and transporting full buckets, I thought many times of the ‘minimum inputs’ philosophy of permaculture and cursed my capacity to somehow always make more work for myself.
+Being a person who tries to recycle, re-use and not waste anything, I often find myself trying to transport heavy or awkward things that would otherwise go to the tip.
+The whole gravel experience has taught me something very valuable, which is that if it seems too much like hard work, then it probably is and I should think of another way.